quinlan-lab/bedder-rs/README.md

 [![status](https://github.com/brentp/resort-rs/actions/workflows/rust.yml/badge.svg)](https://github.com/brentp/resort-rs/actions/)

 # heapiv

 This library aims to provide:

-1. an abstraction so any interval types from sorted sources can be intersected together
+- [x] an abstraction so any interval types from sorted sources can be intersected together
-2. the rust implementation of the heap and Queue to find intersections with minimal overhead
+- [x] the rust implementation of the heap and Queue to find intersections with minimal overhead
-3. downstream tools to perform operations on the intersections
+- [ ] downstream APIs to perform operations on the intersections
-4. a python library to interact with the intersections
+- [ ] a python library to interact with the intersections

 The API looks as follows